 Ahhs and Spas

-Other suggestions: Metropolitan Market has excellent go-to arrangements that even Martha Stewart would be proud of, and a simple bouquet of tulips is appreciated as well.
-The Fred Meyer Garden Center in Ballard has a terrific selection of hanging baskets for $25 – $30, or you can head to City People’s or Swanson’s and have the kids help put together a potted herb garden or wrap a bright ribbon around a few colorful perennials.
-Also don’t forget farmer’s markets for floral gifts and veggie starts.
+Other suggestions: Metropolitan Market has excellent go-to arrangements that even Martha Stewart would be proud of.
+The Fred Meyer Garden Center in Ballard has a terrific selection of hanging baskets for $25 to $40.
+Head to City People’s or Swanson’s and have the kids help put together a potted herb garden or wrap a bright ribbon around a few colorful perennials or hit your local Safeway floral department for a huge selection of flowers, vases and packaging materials.
+The flower arrangements match the season’s current trends (think fashion and interior), so you know you can’t go wrong.
+Psst… don’t forget farmers markets for floral gifts and veggie starts.
 Give a gift that grows!

 Action & Adventure

 Here’s where you can knock Mama’s socks off.
 How about a surprise weekend away?
 Check out Kenmore Air’s web specials for last-minute deals to the San Juans, Victoria and the Olympic Peninsula.
-Similarly, Clipper Vacations offer sail/hotel packages from Seattle to Victoria starting at $141.
+Similarly, Clipper Vacations offer sail/hotel packages from Seattle to Victoria starting at $142.
 Or give Mom a big laugh on Mother’s Day by taking her to The Market Theater for an improv show completely inspired by moms.
-All stories in the Mother’s Day Improv Show will revolve around The Mother, and willing moms will get pulled on stage throughout the show.
+All stories in the Mother’s Day Improv Show will revolve around The Mother and willing moms will get pulled on stage throughout the show.
 Purchase tickets online for $15.
 Bonus: Tickets are just $5 for moms (use discount code IMAMOM).

 Tokens of Affection

 — Kristina Moy & Allison Ellis